-Chris Wilson helps nonprofit organizations and companies in a wide range of industries such as manufacturing, retail, cable television, real estate, professional services, waste management, and software, with a range of state tax planning and state tax litigation matters in both administrative and judicial forums.
+Chris Wilson is a tax attorney in Holland & Knight's Nashville office.
+Mr. Wilson helps nonprofit organizations and companies in a wide range of industries such as manufacturing, retail, cable television, real estate, professional services, waste management and software, with a range of state tax planning and state tax litigation matters in both administrative and judicial forums.

 Those matters cover a range of issues, including: